-- 1. Opening (3-5 minutes) - A. Introducing Engagement Text Read-aloud: "A Book of Animals" - 2.
-Work Time (10 minutes) - A. Introducing Comprehension Conversation (optional) - B. Introducing Decodable Reader: Partner Search and Read - 3.
-Closing and Assessment (2 minutes) - A. Reflecting on Learning - 4.
-Differentiated Small Group Instruction and Rotations (40-45 minutes)
+- 1. Opening (3-5 minutes)

+- A. Engagement Text Read-aloud: "The Ham Sandwich"

+- 2. Work Time (10 minutes)

+- A. Comprehension Conversation (optional)

+- B. Decodable Reader: Partner Search and Read

+- 3. Closing and Assessment (2 minutes)

+- A. Reflecting on Learning

+- 4. Differentiated Small Group Instruction and Rotations (40-45 minutes)

-- I can retell events from the story "A Book of Animals." - Using evidence from the text, I can answer questions about the story "A Book of Animals." - I can read the text "A Book of Animals."
+- I can retell events from the story "The Ham Sandwich." - Using evidence from the text, I can answer questions about the story "The Ham Sandwich." - I can read the decodable text "The Ham Sandwich."
 (RF.K.3)

-- Observe students during the Opening.
-Determine whether they can retell events from the - Observe students during Work Time.
-Determine whether they can independently find a given letter or word. - Record students' progress on the Snapshot Assessment.
+- Observe students during Work Time B. - Determine whether they can independently find a given letter or word. - Also determine whether they can segment consonant and vowel sounds within words, and identify familiar sounds in or automatically read high-frequency words. - Record students' progress on the Snapshot Assessment.